Henrik-3/unofficial-valorant-api/README.md

 The documention for the API is available under https://docs.henrikdev.xyz/valorant-api.html

 # Endpoints
-The base url is https://api.henrikdev.xyz
+The base url is https://api.henrikdev.xyz \n
 Available endpoints are:

 - /valorant/v1/profile/{name}/{tag}